tidy-finance/website/docs/51_constrained_optimization_and_backtesting.md

 <div class="figure" style="text-align: center">
 <img src="51_constrained_optimization_and_backtesting_files/figure-html/fig511-1.png" alt="Title: Portfolio weights for different risk aversion and transaction cost.
 The figure shows four lines that indicate that rebalancing from the initial portfolio decreases for higher transaction costs and for higher risk aversion." width="90%" />
-<p class="caption">(\#fig:fig511)The horizontal axis indicates the distance from the empirical minimum variance portfolio weight, measured by the sum of the absolut deviations of the chosen portfolio from the benchmark.</p>
+<p class="caption">(\#fig:fig511)The horizontal axis indicates the distance from the empirical minimum variance portfolio weight, measured by the sum of the absolute deviations of the chosen portfolio from the benchmark.</p>
 </div>

 The figure shows rebalancing from the initial portfolio (which we always set to the minimum variance portfolio weights in this example).